albertost5/mern-app/backend/README.md

     [ ✅ ] Protect routes using middlewares.

-    [ ✅ ] Add endpoint to reset the password.
+    [ ✅ ] Add endpoint to reset the password (public area).

     [ ✅ ] Create patient model and routes.

+    [ ✅ ] Add endpoint to change the profile data.

+    [ ✅ ] Add endpoint to change the user password.